info-201a-au20/airbnb-covid-analysis/README.md

     - What are the characteristics of changes in the number of bookings across all continents (North America, South America, Europe, Asia and Australia) before and after the pandemic?

-    - As Airbnb claims, will Airbnb be used as a remote work location in the future at an increasing rate?
+    - As Airbnb claims, will Airbnb be used as a remote work place in the future at an increasing rate?
 Even if such use is currently increasing, is it sustainable?

     - When Airbnb started to show recover in terms of booking rate and what trigged that?

 ## Data Source
-I have colleced data from Inside Airbnb, which provides publicly Airbnb platform datasets such as occupancy rate, listing geolocation, reviews, booking calender, and etc.
+I have colleced data from Inside Airbnb, which provides publicly available Airbnb platform datasets such as occupancy rate, listing geolocation, reviews, booking calender, and etc.
 The data is updated monthly by country, allowing users to understand the current state of Airbnb based on the latest information.
 Inside Airbnb is not officially owned and operated; it is a project started by analyst Murray Cox and designer John Morris.
 The site's data collection methods use the following technologies：D3, Crossfilter, dc.js, Leaflet, Bootstrap, jQuery, Select2, Python, PostgreSQL。

 * **How many observations (rows) are in your data?**
 There is slightly difference between each country dataset but around 12000 rows.

 * **How many features (columns) are in the data?**
-There is slightly difference between each country dataset but the largest file is <lisgints> and it has 16 columns as follows.
+There is slightly difference between each country dataset but the largest file is *<listings>* and it has 16 columns as follows.

 1. id
 2. name